 Skip to content

-WordPress on VIP
+WordPress on WPVIP

 A WordPress environment’s codebase combines core WordPress, platform-specific VIP MU plugins, and custom application code added to the application’s wpcomvip GitHub repository.

-Themes and plugins can only be installed, updated, or deleted via the application’s wpcomvip GitHub repository; they cannot be installed, updated, or deleted in the WordPress Admin dashboard.
+• Themes and plugins can only be installed, updated, or deleted via the application’s wpcomvip GitHub repository; they cannot be installed, updated, or deleted in the WordPress Admin dashboard.

+• Unlike traditional WordPress installs, media files are stored, managed, and globally distributed by the VIP File System at the edge, which is an object store that is separate from an application’s web containers.
 Media files that are uploaded to a WordPress environment will load with the expected file path /wp-content/uploads/.
-Unlike traditional WordPress installs, media files are stored, managed, and globally distributed by the VIP File System at the edge, which is an object store that is separate from an application’s web containers.

 Relevant to